forumulator/RGWFileBackend/DBSchema.md

 	)

 ```
 The extra fields and Tables is to ensure the correctness of the transfer orders.
-The `LOB flag` stores which store the object data will be found in.
+The `LOB flag` indicates which store the object data will be found in.
 This is implicit from the Size, anyway(but Semantics?).

 For a small value store, the object is simply referenced by ID.
 For the large value store, we join the different chunks of the object using the Attribute `FirstSegment Hash`, which is the Hashed value of the first data segment uploaded.
 This is necessary becuase the large value store may have